 Table 5-25 shows some of the available homeless assistance programs that are found in the City and County.
-Del Norte Mission Possible operates the Mission Possible Home that provides transitional housing for up to three months.
-Legacy House is under construction and currently accommodates 17 transitional living residents.
-Legacy House intends to accommodate permanent housing after construction for approximately 30 individuals.
-Implementation Programs P-13 supports the City's goal of allowing and streamlining emergency shelter establishment.
+At this time there were no transitional homes or homeless shelters located inside of the City.
+Implementation Programs P-1 and P-18 all support the City's goal of allowing and streamlining emergency shelter establishment.
 Organizations that have a broader reach than the local area may also be available for assistance.